Secure Network Code for Adaptive and Active Attacks with No-Randomness in Intermediate Nodes: Network with powerful adaptive attack

 The toy network model given in \cite[Section VII]{HOKC} is the network of Fig. \ref{F1}, whose edges are $E=\{e(1),e(2),e(3),e(4)\}$.
 Each edge $e(i)$ is assumed to send the binary information $\vec{Y}_i$.
 No scramble random variable is allowed in the intermediate node, which is the condition (C2).
 Eve is allowed to attack two edges of $E$ except for the pairs $\{e(1),e(2)\}$ and $\{e(3),e(4)\}$.
-That is, $\mathfrak{A}^0= \{ \{e(1),e(3)\}, \{e(2),e(3)\}, \{e(1),e(4)\}, \{e(1),e(4)\}\}$.
-We adopt a imperfect security criterion in this section.
-When ${Z}_E$ is Eve's information and $I(M;{Z}_E)<1$ for all of Eve's possible attacks, we say that the code is imperfectly secure.
+That is, $\mathfrak{A}^0= \{ \{e(1),e(3)\}, \{e(2),e(3)\}, \{e(1),e(4)\}, \{e(2),e(4)\}\}$.
+We adopt an imperfect security criterion in this section.
+When ${Z}_E$ is Eve's information and $I(M;{Z}_E)<\log p$ for all of Eve's possible attacks, we say that the code is {\it imperfectly secure} \cite{Bhattad} (or {\it weakly secure}).
 Otherwise, it is called insecure.
 That is, when there exists no function $\tilde{\psi}$ such that $\tilde{\psi}({Z}_E)=M$, our code is imperfectly secure.
-We consider the case when the sender transmits only the binary message $M \in \FF_2$ and any edge can transmit only a binary information.
-As shown in \cite[Theorem 4 of Section VII]{HOKC}, there is no imperfectly secure linear code over finite field $\FF_p$ with prime $p$ for deterministic attacks.
-In other words, no linear code over finite field $\FF_p$ can realize the situation that Eve cannot recover the message $M$ perfectly with deterministic attack.
+Also, when ${Z}_E$ is Eve's information and $I(M;{Z}_E)=0$ for all of Eve's possible attacks, we say that the code is {\it perfectly secure}.

-Now, we prepare the binary uniform scramble random variable $L\in \FF_2$.
-We consider the following code.
+Let $L\in \FF_p$ be the uniform scramble random variable generated in the source node.
+Assume that the intermediate node generates another uniform scramble random variable $L'\in \FF_p$.
+The following scalar-linear code is perfectly secure.
 The encoder $\phi$ is given as